torvalds/linux/Documentation/scsi/scsi.rst

 SCSI subsystem documentation
 ============================

-The Linux Documentation Project (LDP) maintains a document describing the SCSI subsystem in the Linux kernel (lk) 2.4 series.
+The GNU/Linux Documentation Project (LDP) maintains a document describing the SCSI subsystem in the GNU/Linux kernel (lk) 2.4 series.
 See: https://www.tldp.org/HOWTO/SCSI-2.4-HOWTO .
 The LDP has single and multiple page HTML renderings as well as postscript and pdf.

 Notes on using modules in the SCSI subsystem
 ============================================
-The SCSI support in the Linux kernel can be modularized in a number of different ways depending upon the needs of the end user.
+The SCSI support in the GNU/Linux kernel can be modularized in a number of different ways depending upon the needs of the end user.
 To understand your options, we should first define a few terms.